ponylang/pony-tutorial/docs/capabilities/reference-capabilities.md

 __Tag__.
 This is for references used only for identification.
 You cannot read or write data using a `tag` variable.
 But you can store and compare `tag`s to check object identity and share `tag` variables with other actors.

-Note that if you have a variable referring to an actor then you can send messages to that actor regardless of what capability that variable is.
+Note that if you have a variable referring to an actor then you can send messages to that actor regardless of what reference capability that variable has.

-# How to write a capability
+# How to write a reference capability

-A capability comes at the end of a type.
+A reference capability comes at the end of a type.
 So, for example:

 ```pony
 String iso // An isolated string